 Data can be shared publicly and monetized within the Data Marketplace.

 Real-time is available both when ingesting data via the Snowpipe feature that allows data to be integrated as soon as its presence is detected on a cloud file storage system as well as in the form of an API that allows data present within the platform to be queried in REST.
+A Kafka connector is also available.

 Partnerships & Investment